 What are REAL IDs?
 Will REAL IDs replace passports?
 Do you need a REAL ID to travel?
-We have the answers.
+We have the answers to help you understand the essential differences between a REAL ID versus a passport and how passport cards fit into the equation.

 Understanding REAL ID and Its Purpose